-CompuPhase expertises in the programming in Visual Basic, VBA, Delphi, C/C++ and Assembler Language under DOS, Windows (all versions) and Linux.
+CompuPhase expertises in the programming in Visual Basic, Delphi, C/C++ and Assembler Language under DOS, Windows (all versions) and Linux, and for both Intel and ARM processor architectures.
 We take pride in documenting the products that we make.
-When we build software for you, the source code is provided with the completed product.
+When we build software for you, the source code is provided with the completed product (source code of 3rd party libraries is excluded).
 On request, we will use the development tools of your choice, so that you may be better able to maintain the product.

 The first step in a project is the analysis.
 The result of a feasibility study or a cost analysis done by us, is a brief report with to the point information and, frequently, a proof of concept.

 A programmer uses development tools, from compilers to text editors.
 CompuPhase also develops (custom) development tools, on its own as well as in cooperation with other parties.
 Some of our software tools are general enough to be distributed as a package; see the "Products" tab for details.

 Other software tools are built per specification (and now belong to our customers).
 We have built drivers, 3D helper libraries, audio control libraries, and development tools for our customers, and we can do the same for you if you have a need for a special tool or driver.